Published 14Aug2016, updated 23Oct2017

 This page’s topmost picture was taken with a 2011 Panasonic Lumix DMC-LX5.
 I had to take it through Photoshop Elements to fix lens errors so that it wasn’t too small in the center.
 But these two are shot with a 2016 Lumix DMC-TZ100, and I didn’t need to fix any lens errors.
 The camera’s algorithm did a good job with these pictures.
 Lighting is rather coincidental.
 I struggle and try everything, all kinds of light sources, from nothing extra to LED and/or flourescent, direct, indirect and through paper.
 Then I might end up with an ok picture.

 But the above is a manipulated picture, from four individually focused pictures.
 Like it or not, but some times I like to see all of a model when seen in perspective like this.
 I have used TZ100’s “4K Photo” with “post focus” picture (the camera “racks focus across the depth of the scene” (DPREVIEW)) and picked out four of the 45 single pictures that appeared in the produced MP4 “movie”, sliced and merged them (left to right) in OS X Apple Pages (not Photoshop Elements), exported to PDF, opened in Preview, saved as JPG and then scaled.
 I have done no pointwise make-up of any of the pictures, but I have modified light etc. from the Preview menu.
 If you press the above and view it fullpixel you may see the three vertical splice lines.
 The track and push-rods discontinuities are somewhat visible.
+(Update: the two pictures of All trains to stop have also been shot at post focus.)

 I am impressed with both cameras, but TZ100 of course outpaces LX5.
 This loco is so small that it takes my breath every time I see it.
 Märklin anno 1983, 33 years old – fantastic.
 And the details are even smaller.
 I’d like to see a Lemaco model in this scale.
 It would have challenged my camera even more.
 And of course my bank account.